Jésuite

-A Jésuite (/fr/) is a triangular, flaky pastry filled with frangipane cream and topped with sliced almonds and powdered sugar.
+A Jésuite (/fr/) is a triangular, Puff pastry filled with frangipane cream and topped with sliced almonds and powdered sugar.
 The pastry originated in France and the name refers to the triangular shape of a Jesuit's hat.
 A similarly-named sweet pastry known in Portugal and Spain, the jesuíta, consists of puff pastry filled with custard.
 In Germany, Jesuitermützen are a custard-filled pastry traditionally cut into triangles.

 A similarly-named Uruguayan dish is the jesuita, a baked ham and cheese sandwich with a puff pastry crust commonly eaten in parts of South America and considered a classic of Argentinian cuisine, where it is known as a fosforito.
 In Argentina, jesuita is a very popular dish in many provinces.
 Rectangular in shape, it is made from puff pastry stuffed with ham and cheese, and is covered with a sweet crust.